-The No TIS-B indicator is displayed to indicate the ground is likely not providing the intruders for our hockey puck.
+The No TIS-B (or TRFC) indicator is displayed to indicate the ground is likely not providing the intruders for our hockey puck.
 Even if you are not receiving service to your hockey puck, you will still see all on-frequency (978 for the Skytrax) targets as well as all ADS-R and TIS-B targets for the hockey pucks of other participating aircraft.
 If you were a non-participating aircraft flying right next to a participating aircraft with identical ADS-B in capability, you would effectively receive all the targets of interest even without being "in-service".

-The reasons for the No TIS-B indicator:
+The reasons for the No TIS-B (or TRFC) indicator: